mikesosa/AirBnB_clone/README.md

     id: (<class 'str'>) - b6a6e15c-c67d-4312-9a75-9d084935e579
     created_at: (<class 'str'>) - 2017-09-28T21:05:54.119427from models.base_model import BaseModel
 ```
-for more information se the file: models/base_model.py
+for more information see the file: models/base_model.py

 EXAMPLE 2: